Coal mine fire in Russia’s Siberia kills 11, dozens trapped

-MOSCOW (AP) — A fire at a coal mine in Russia’s Siberia killed 11 people and injured more than 40 others on Thursday, with dozens of others still trapped, authorities said.
+MOSCOW (AP) — A fire at a coal mine in Russia’s Siberia killed 11 people and injured more than 40 on Thursday, with dozens of others remaining trapped, authorities said.

 Efforts to rescue those trapped in the mine were halted on Thursday afternoon because of an explosion threat, and rescuers were rushed out of the mine, administrators of the mine told the Interfax news agency.

-The blaze took place in the Kemerovo region in southwestern Siberia.
-Russia’s state Tass news agency reported, citing an unnamed emergency official, that coal dust caught fire, and that smoke quickly filled the Litsvyazhnaya mine through the ventilation system.
+The blaze broke out in the Kemerovo region in southwestern Siberia.
+Russia’s state Tass news agency reported, citing an unnamed emergency official, that coal dust caught fire, and smoke quickly filled the Listvyazhnaya mine through the ventilation system.

-A total of 285 people were in the mine at the time of the incident — 239 of them have been evacuated and 46 other miners are still trapped underground, Kemerovo Governor Sergei Tsivilyov said on his page on the messaging app Telegram.
+A total of 285 people were in the mine at the time of the incident, Kemerovo Governor Sergei Tsivilyov said on his page on the messaging app Telegram.
+He said 35 miners remained trapped underground, and their exact location was unknown.

 Tsivilyov said in another Telegram post that a total of 49 people with injuries have sought medical assistance.
 He had earlier reported a toll of 60 injured people and hasn’t offered any explanation for the revision.